-So, Jennifer Steiner did an interview with Blythe Bernhard of the St. Louis Disptach, and it went just as terribly as you would expect for Alsana - Castlewood Treatment Center.
-We’ll get there in a second.
+So, the new CEO of Alsana, Jennifer Steiner, did an interview with Blythe Bernhard of the St. Louis Dispatch, and it went just as terribly as you would expect for Alsana - Castlewood Treatment Center.
+We'll get there in a second.

-Example: They’re supposed to have implemented an entirely new team and culture.
-That's “implemented” with zero examples of who these people are or how their treatment philosophy is different.
+Example: They're supposed to have implemented an entirely new team and culture.
+That's "implemented" with zero examples of who these people are or how their treatment philosophy is different.
 Hmmm.
-That’s interesting.
+That's interesting.
 Meanwhile, Alsana - Castlewood Alumni confirmed to CVU that many staff members remain.
-Nicole Siegfried, Rebecca Baker, and Lolly Williams for example, all remain employed at Alsana and were trained by none other than the founder of Castlewood Treatment Center, Mark Schwartz.
-The same Mark Schwartz who in 2017 was forced to step down as Clinical Director, was censured by the Missouri licensing board, and ultimately lost his license to practice in MO.
+For example, Nicole Siegfried, Rebecca Baker, and Lolly Williams all remained employed at Alsana and were trained by none other than the founder of Castlewood Treatment Center, Mark Schwartz.
+The same Mark Schwartz, who in 2017 was forced to step down as Clinical Director, was censured by the Missouri licensing board and ultimately lost his license to practice in MO.

-Nicole Siegfried,a longtime employee at Castlewood was also censured for failure to document professional work, maintain records, engaging in multiple relationships, patient harm, and an exploitative relationship.
-Yet she was recently promoted by Alsana to a position of authority anyway.
-Dozens of former Alsana - Castlewood patients have complained to us about both Baker and Williams excessive pressure to recall sexual abuse.
+Nicole Siegfried, a longtime employee at Castlewood, was also censured for failure to document professional work, maintain records, engaging in multiple relationships, patient harm, and an exploitative relationship.
+Yet, she was recently promoted by Alsana to a position of authority anyway.
+Dozens of former Alsana - Castlewood patients have complained to us about both Baker and Williams's excessive pressure to recall sexual abuse.
 Even when the patients insisted that no such trauma happened to them, the therapists insist that they have blocked it out and don't want to remember.
 This form of brainwashing is why so many Alsana - Castlewood patients develop false memories of abuse.
 I would expect nothing less from this disreputable company.
-Doesn't sound like a "totally new team and new culture" to me, Ms. Stiener.
+Doesn't sound like a "totally new team and new culture" to me, Ms. Steiner.

-According a company spokeswoman more than 90 percent of the 288 patients discharged from the clinics between September 2017 and June said they would recommend the programs to others.
-I’m very, extremely surprised.
+According to a company spokeswoman, more than 90 percent of the 288 patients discharged from the clinics between September 2017 and June said they would recommend the programs to others.
+I'm very, extremely surprised.
 Much shock, though I highly doubt that number is accurate.
 How did they collect this statistical data?
 From discharge interviews or a survey.
-Was it conducted all locations?
-Former patients who contact Castlewood Victim's Unite tell us they often don't share their true feelings about the organization at discharge, because they don't want to risk an extended stay at Castlewood.
-Rather they tell the discharge team what they want to hear so they can get the hell out of there.
+Was it conducted at all locations?
+Former patients who contact Castlewood Victim's Unite often don't share their true feelings about the organization at discharge because they don't want to risk an extended stay at Castlewood.
+Instead, they tell the discharge team what they want to hear so they can get the hell out of there.
 But still, I really hope they are making progress.

 Robot CEO, Jennifer Steiner, appears to be so confused by how much she had to pretend she didn't know that she malfunctioned and had to revert to the fail-safe, "I'm focusing on what I'm doing and what I'm building.
 The name Castlewood reflects a company that looks nothing like what my company is today."